tpcofficial/almace-scaffolding/_app/_posts/note/2021-03-08-an-overview-on-object-oriented-programming.md

 ## Polymorphism

-- Polymorphism just means many forms
+* Polymorphism just means many forms
-- You're likely to of used it before
+* You're likely to of used it before
-  - Example in Python
+  * Example in Python

     ```python
     a = "Hello"
     b = ", world!
     print(a+b) # String concatentation
     >> "Hello, world!"

     a = 1
     b = 2
     print(a+b) # Math operator
     >> 3
     ```
-  - As you can see above, in both cases of `print(a+b)` we had completely different operations
+  * As you can see above, in both cases of `print(a+b)` we had completely different operations
-- OOP has two types of polymorphism
+* OOP has two types of polymorphism
-  - Static
+  * Static
-    - Multiple methods of the same name, with different parameters in the same class
+    * Multiple methods of the same name, with different parameters in the same class
-    - Also known as "method overloading"
+    * Also known as "method overloading"
-    - In order for this to work it must differ in at least one of the following ways:
+    * In order for this to work it must differ in at least one of the following ways:
-      - They need to have a different number of parameters
+      * They need to have a different number of parameters
-      - The types of parameters are different
+      * The types of parameters are different
-      - They expect the parameters in a different order (bad practice)
+      * They expect the parameters in a different order (bad practice)
-  - Dynamic
+  * Dynamic
-    - Some things to remember
+    * Some things to remember
-      - A subclass can override a superclass
+      * A subclass can override a superclass
-      - An overriden superclass means we can completely replace or customise the behaviour of that specific method we override, acting like a completely new method
+      * An overridden superclass means we can completely replace or customise the behaviour of that specific method we override, acting like a completely new method
-    - Overriding a method of a superclass in a subclass is a form of polymorphism
+    * Overriding a method of a superclass in a subclass is a form of polymorphism
-      - This is as they share the same name and parameters, but have different functionality depending on how they're implemented
+      * This is as they share the same name and parameters, but have different functionality depending on how they're implemented

 ## Key questions

-### **What is the difference between and object and a class?**
+### **What are the differences between an object and a class?**

-A class is more of a template for an object which could be instantised in the future.
+A class is more of a template for an object which could be instantiated in the future.

 ### **What is inheritance and how can it be used?**

-Inheritence is where you create a class as a subclass of another class, allowing it to have similar attributes and methods, which can be re-used or altered.
+Inheritance is where you create a class as a subclass of another class, allowing it to have similar attributes and methods, which can be reused or altered.

 ### **How can overriding be used in object-oriented programming?**

-To replace a method which is unfit for the usecase of a more specific/specialised implementation of a class.
+To replace a method that is unfit for the use case of a more specific/specialised implementation of a class.

 ### **What is encapsulation and how does it help to create a robust program?**

-Encapsulation allows us to protect attributes inside of an instantised class (an object), and therefore means we can not accidentally modify an attribute we wish to protect or of high importance, forcing us to interact with it through a method.
+Encapsulation allows us to protect attributes inside of an instantiated class (an object) and therefore means we can not accidentally modify an attribute we wish to protect or of high importance, forcing us to interact with it through a method.

 ### **What is polymorphism and how can it be used?**